-To repay a portion of the outstanding principal amount of the obligation evidenced by a loan agreement between the City of Tallahassee and the Sunshine State Governmental Financial Commission dated November 16, 1996, amended and restated on April 25, 2001, in the original principal amount of \$18,200,000, and to pay for costs associated with the bond issue.
+The Series 2008 Bonds were issued to repay a portion of the outstanding principal amount of the obligation evidenced by a loan agreement between the City of Tallahassee and the Sunshine State Governmental Financial Commission dated November 16, 1996, amended and restated on April 25, 2001, in the original principal amount of \$18,200,000.

-The bonds are secured by a covenant to budget and appropriate in its annual budget an amount legally available from all non-ad valorem revenues of the City.
+The bonds are secured by a covenant to budget and appropriate in the annual budget an amount legally available from all non-ad valorem revenues of the City.